Do I need a visa?

 If you do need a visa...

-The UK Visas and Immigration (UKVI) provides all information, immigration rules and applications forms for applying for a visa.
-The UKCISA website will also provide you with lots of information and help on making a student immigration application in the UK.
+The UK Visas and Immigration (UKVI) will also provide you with lots of information, and help and advice on studying in the UK and on making a student immigration application from either within the UK or outside the UK.

 The British Council provides information for exchange and Study Abroad students from Canada and the US.